Move Operation

 Context and Motivation

 One or more API endpoints (for instance, HTTP resources) have been developed, tested, and deployed.
 One endpoint contains multiple operations (for instance, HTTP PUT and POST methods).
-Not all of these operations work with the same domain concept(s) in the underlying API implementation; their responsibilities differ with regards to stakeholder groups and their concerns.
-Some operations are process-oriented activities while others have a data-oriented information management character; their quality characteristics including data protection needs may differ.
-As a consequence, the endpoint serves multiple roles in the API architecture and the operations have diverging responsibilities.
-There is a risk that they drift further apart during API evolution.
+The externally exposed responsibilities of these operations differ with regards to stakeholder groups and their concerns; some of them work with different domain concept(s) in the underlying API implementation.
+For instance, some operations are process-oriented activities while others are data-oriented and have information management responsibilities; the quality characteristics, including data protection needs, of these operations differ.
+As a consequence, the endpoint serves multiple roles in the API architecture.
+There is a risk that these roles drift further apart during API evolution.

-As the API provider, I want to focus and consolidate the operations of an endpoint on a single role and purpose so that API clients serving a particular stakeholder group understand the API design intuitively and the provider has a single reason to change each endpoint.
+As an API provider, I want to focus and consolidate the operations of an existing endpoint on a single role and purpose so that API client developers serving a particular stakeholder group understand the API design intuitively and the provider has a single reason to change that endpoint.
+To achieve this goal, I want to move one or more operations to a different, already existing endpoint.

 Stakeholder Concerns

-- There are many reasons to change an API (not just refactorings) [Stocker and Zimmermann 2021].
+There are many drivers for changing an API [Stocker and Zimmermann 2021].
 APIs should be changed as much as required and as little as possible, and ripple effects be avoided.
-One of the first steps in related maintenance tasks is to determine which parts of the system should be changed.
-An API whose endpoints have clearly separated concerns and distinguished roles helps developers to quickly understand the API.
+One of the first steps in maintenance tasks is to determine which parts of a system have to be changed.
+Separation of concerns tends to make changes smaller, but also adds to the amount of dependencies between system parts.

-- Architectural principles such as single responsibility and independent deployability can guide the selection of refactoring.
-Some are affected positively, others negatively.
-The POINT principles for API design (purposeful, style-oriented, isolated, channel-neutral, and T-shaped) belong to this category; moving an operation to another endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
-Some principles might be style-defining (for instance, statelessness of interactions in REST), which makes it even more important to adhere and stick to them during design and evolution.
+Principles such as single responsibility and independent deployability can guide the selection of refactorings.
+Some principles are affected positively, others negatively.
+With respect to the POINT principles for API design (purposeful, style-oriented, isolated, channel-neutral, and T-shaped), moving an operation to another endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
+Note that some principles might be defining an architectural style; for instance, statelessness of interactions in REST.
+Such prominent role makes it even more important to adhere to a principle during design, and stick to its evolution.

 Initial Position Sketch